Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 > Thanks, Ben!
 It took me a while initially to figure out what UDS was too, and I'm still figuring it out!
 There is a paper that goes along with it that I linked from my project plan file, but I should also write up a summary about the UDS dataset (or at least something about it) to go along with the other stuff in my repo.

+### Misha's Notes:
+- **One thing I liked:** Excellent topic.
+Child Language Development is a really rich topic!
+It is a great contribution to apply well developed analytical frameworks to new data so I'm interested to see what you find about implementing that with the Child speech data.
+Additionally Decompositional Semantics are fascinating (I assume there's some pustejovsky in there somewhere) in how qualia make up our understanding of similar words having very different meanings based on context.

+- **One thing to consider:** I'd be interested to know a little bit more about the implications/stakes/hypotheses of the UDS framework as it pertains to child speech data. what do you anticipate that your analysis will bear regarding child speech in comparison to the original data?

+- **One thing I learned:** I learned about another model of Decompositional Semantics, so that's always exciting.
+The coding seems intense!
+I would give pustejovsky's qualia theory a look if you haven't gotten the chance before.

 ### Rohan's Notes:

 - **One thing I liked:** Your project is fascinating!
 I really like the idea of taking two datasets that study different things and examining them through the context of the other one.
 I hope you get all your data figured out, I think the analysis should be fascinating!